gladishd/foundations-final-checkpoint-graded/05_character/README.md

 **Methods:**

-- `integerValue` - the integerValue method will convert a string assigned to the `character` property if it is a digit string to a number data type.
+- `integerValue` - the `integerValue` method converts a numeric string character (located at the `.character` property) to a number data type.
-  - **HINT**: There are various approaches to conver the string '1' to the number 1.
+  - **HINT**: There are various approaches to convert the string '1' to the number 1.
 The [parseInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) function is a great option!

 ```js
 const one = new Digit('1', 'Arial', 29);